vojpr/Morse_Code_Translator/README.md

 # Morse Code Translator
-Simple text-based translator FROM and TO Morse code
+Text-based translator FROM and TO Morse code